Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

   * For list fields bound to users: ``string`` using user names, ``MYSELF()``
   * For list fields bound to user groups: ``string`` matching either the name of a user-defined ("Static") user group (e.g. ``"Customers"``) or matching the translated system-defined ("Dynamic") user group name (e.g. ``"Project members"``).

-..
-NOTE:: For list fields bound to user groups, the only "Dynamic" user groups currently supported for comparisons in TQL are "Project members" and "Project administrators" (and their respective translations).
-Other dynamic user groups will throw an error

 - Dynamic value for date fields: ``NOW()``.

   * ``start_date > NOW()`` matches all artifacts where start_date is greater than the current time (time when the query